OctoPrint/octoprint.org/blog/releases/_posts/2017-12-05-new-release-candidate-1.3.6rc2.md

 stable releases.

-**If you downgraded back to 1.3.5 from 1.3.6rc1** you'll need to do a tiny fix in your `config.yaml`, made necessary by the switch to `pip` as update method in 1.3.6rc, our you won't be able to switch back again to Maintenance RCs to test this second RC.
+**If you downgraded back to 1.3.5 from 1.3.6rc1** you'll need to do a tiny fix in your `config.yaml`, made necessary by the switch to `pip` as update method in 1.3.6rc, or you won't be able to switch back again to Maintenance RCs to test this second RC.
 You'll need to remove the ``method: pip`` line under ``plugins.softwareupdate.checks.octoprint`` and then restart.